Hurricane Ivan: United States

-Over 400,000 customers in Florida lost power due to the hurricane.
-This became the third strong hurricane to impact Florida in 2004, the others being Hurricane Charley and Hurricane Frances.
-A fourth storm, Jeanne, also impacted Florida just a few days later.
+Governor Jeb Bush deployed about 2,000 members of the Florida National Guard to distribute food, water, and other supplies.
+A day after Ivan's landfall, officials signed contracts to replace the damaged bridge over Escambia Bay carrying I-10.
+The westbound portion was closed for 17 days, and the eastbound portion for 63 days.
+In 2007, a newer, higher bridge replaced the original structures.
 After Hurricane Ivan, 4,500 personnel were deployed in Florida, with 3,339 patients being treated, 2.96 million meals distributed, 56 shelters were set up, and $157 million in grants were given.
 They also completed over 104,000 housing inspections and distributed 97,700 tarps.
+Ten days after Ivan affected Florida, Hurricane Jeanne struck the state, causing additional damage.

 Ivan is suspected of bringing spores of soybean rust from Venezuela into the United States, the first ever occurrences of soybean rust found in North America.
 Since the Florida soybean crop had already been mostly harvested, economic damage was limited.
 Some of the most severe outbreaks in South America have been known to reduce soybean crop yields by half or more.
 Following the storm, more than 138,500 residents in 15 counties of the Florida Panhandle applied for federal and state aid.
 In those counties, a total of $162.6 million was approved by FEMA's Individuals and Households Program.
 In addition, residents of 24 other counties in Florida were eligible for grants and loans.
 By September 2005, more than $1.4 billion in federal and state assistance was approved for residents and communities in the Florida Panhandle.
 In addition, the National Flood Insurance Program paid nearly $869 million for more than 9,800 insurance claims after Ivan.

 More than $4 million in disaster assistance was approved for Mississippi by FEMA and the Mississippi Emergency Management Agency (MEMA).
 In addition, the SBA issued nearly 3,000 applications for low-interest loans to homeowners, renters, landlords, businesses, and non-profit organizations.
 The loans covered up to $200,000 in real estate repairs/replacements and up to $40,000 in repairs/replacements of personal property.

 Residents and business owners in eight parishes of Louisiana became eligible for disaster assistance.
 By one week before the deadline to apply on November 15, 2004, about 9,527 residents applied for disaster assistance.
 Overall, FEMA and the Government of Louisiana provided more than $3.8 million to those that requested assistance.
 In addition, the SBA also allowed applications for loans to repair personal property until that day.

-Retirement

-Because of the severe damage and number of deaths caused by the hurricane in the Windward Islands, Cayman Islands, Cuba and the United States, the name Ivan was retired in the spring of 2005 by the World Meteorological Organization and will never again be used in the Atlantic basin.
-It was replaced with Igor for the 2010 season.

-Hydrological records

-Ivan broke multiple hydrological records; it is credited with possibly causing the largest ocean wave ever recorded, a 91 ft wave that may have been as high as 131 ft, and the fastest seafloor current, at 2.25 m/s.